Smith Joya vs Rockaway Sunglasses Review

 Despite our hiccup with the Joya defect, my wife still prefers them.

-Woman laughing with smith rockaway sunglasses on
+Woman laughing with Smith Rockaway sunglasses on

 My sister was pretty stoked on the Rockaways!